garrandall/popular-music-data/tracks/when-you-re-hot-you-re-hot-jerry-reed.md

 I'll pay ya that hundred I owe ya, if you'll get me outta this spot"

 So he gave my friends a little fine to pay
-He turned around an' grinned at me an' said
+He turned around and grinned at me and said
 "Ninety days, Jerry, when you hot, you hot"
 An' I said, "Thanks a lot"